JustWhit3/osmanip/README.md

 ## Introduction

 Here I want to present you my personal C++ output-stream manipulator, called *osmanip*.
-Probably there are already some similar libraries/manipulators/classes in the web that do the same work, but since I personally don't like them at all I preferred writing my own manipulator, in order to deal with different colors and styles in the output stream of any program that I usually write.
+Probably there are already some similar libraries/manipulators/classes in the web that do the same work, but since I personally don't like them at all I preferred writing my own manipulator, in order to deal with different colors, styles and much more in the output stream of any program that I usually write.
 Using different features for the output stream may be very useful to better read error messages or special information you want to be sure other users see when they run a certain code, or to do many other useful procedures to adorn your general output stream.

 ## Description of the repository